Members of the United States military have access to special bank privileges and credit card offers.

 If you can meet the credit requirements, owning a Chase credit card comes with valuable rewards and benefits to help you travel more while earning more points.

 While you are on active duty, they’ll waive their high annual fees, which can potentially save you hundreds of dollars per year.
-Once you’ve left active duty, it’s up to you whether Chase ultimate rewards and other benefits are worth the price.
+Once you’ve left active duty, it’s up to you whether Chase Travel and other benefits are worth the price.

 If you’re on active duty now, consider taking advantage of the military fee waiver to try the card out for free while you can.